Nomber1-1/McGameJam-2023-D-10/README.md

 This was the project we worked on as a part of Team #26 - Space Ninjas for the 2023 McGameJam!

-The theme of the 2023 McGameJam was "desert" which we interpreted with our space horror game D-10.
+The theme of the 2023 McGameJam was "desert/deserted" which we interpreted with our space horror game D-10.

 Left deserted on a space station with little to no air, will you be able to escape before time runs out?